HMS Agamemnon Model Ship Description

-This model ship of the HMS Agamemnon is painted in the original colours of the original ship.
-This model ship is scratch built from information obtained from:
+This HMS Agamemnon Model Ship is painted in the original colours of the original ship.
+The HMS Agamemnon Model Ship is scratch built from information obtained from:

 - Copies of the original ships plans of the HMS Agamemnon obtained from The National Maritime Museum Greenwich.